Master Your Shaving Technique

 There’s no commitment, as you can cancel at any time, but it means you can say goodbye to the worry of being left with just one dull blade when you’re getting ready for a big day.

 Top tip: never tap your razor on the edge of the sink or wipe it on a towel in between strokes to help stop it from becoming damaged.
-You should rinse your blade after every few razor strokes by simply holding it under the tap so it can be cleaned from back to front.
+You should rinse your blade after every few razor strokes.

 Sign up for a shaving subscription with Gillette today.